openstack/skyline-console/docs/en/test/3-1-E2E-form-operation.md

     ![transfer-left-click](images/e2e/form/transfer-left-click.png)

 - `formTransferRightCheck`
-  - Operation of the transfer on the rigth
+  - Operation of the transfer on the right
-    1. Select the specified item in the transfer on the rigth
+    1. Select the specified item in the transfer on the right
     2. Click the direction button in the middle of the transfer to make the selected content enter the transfer on the left
   - Parameter `formItemName`, which is the `name` value of `formItem` in the development code
   - Parameter `index`, the index of the transfer table item